intel/confidential-computing-documentation/docs/index.md

 ## Scope

-In its current version, this guide is for Intel TDX on 5th Gen Intel® Xeon® Scalable processors, code-named Emerald Rapids.
+In its current version, this guide is for Intel TDX on 5th Gen Intel® Xeon® Scalable processors.
 The following TDX features are currently supported in this guide:

 - Launching a TD